vimwiki/vimwiki/README.md

 index.

 A VimWiki link can be constructed from more than one word.
 Just visually select the words to be linked and press Enter.
-Try it with `Project Gutenberg`.
+Try it, with `Project Gutenberg`.
 The result should look something like:

 ```